vuetifyjs/vuetify/packages/docs/src/pages/en/components/checkboxes.md

 #### Inline text-field

-You can place `v-checkbox` in line with other components such as `v-text-field`.
+If you need to place checkboxes in line with other components, you can use the `v-checkbox-btn` component.

+This component renders just checkbox, without the trapping of a form input such as validation, a label, and messages.

 <example file="v-checkbox/misc-inline-textfield" />